 One quick and easy way to introduce some vibrant colours to the text is to overlay a cosmic space scene.
 Quickly steal an image from the web that matches your desired colour scheme and set the blend more to Multiply.
 The texturing of the image provides a much more natural result that manually painting splodges of colour.

 CMD+Click the thumbnail of the 3D layer to loads its selection, then use it to trim the texture to the outline of the text using a layer mask.
 Set up a soft black brush and continue adding to the layer mask to manually erase the texture from the top half of the letters.

 To boost the colours even further, add a Vibrance adjustment layer and crank up the settings.
 Be careful not to oversaturate and blow out the colours too much though.

-Download my free spray paint Photoshop Brushes and colour pick a hue from the image.
+Download my spray paint Photoshop Brushes and colour pick a hue from the image.
 Adjust the size and rotation of the brush and dab some sprays on a new layer.

 Add a Layer Mask to the sprays layer, then continue using spray paint brushes to erase the unwanted areas that overlap the main text.

 Add a second spray paint layer and use a different brush to add some finer splatters to the edges of the letters.
 Add a Layer Mask and erase the unwanted portions from the text.

 The colours of the galaxy image can be enhanced or altered by overlaying some colour.
 Paint over the text on a new layer with a soft brush.
 Load the selection of the 3D text, inverse and delete to remove the excess, then change the blending mode to Soft Light.
 Reduce the Fill amount to tone down the impact of this colour overlay.

 Select a hot pink hue from the color picker and dab some spots of various sizes across the text on a new layer.
 Trim the excess then change this layer’s blending mode to Color Dodge.
 Reduce the fill to around 70-80%.